jftuga/date_gap_finder/README.md

 ## Example 2

 This example file is called `f.csv`, which *should* get updated once per day.
 However, each entry is off by a few seconds.
 You can use the `-p` switch to correct for this.
 It will pad time before and after the correct time.
+It is missing `5` days: `12-14` and `17-18`.

 | Date | Total |
 |------|-------|